cryptopunksnotdead/punks.journal/csv-numerics.md

 > I disagree that it's broken.
 It's implementing the [strict] RFC [CSV format]
 > and gives you the tools that allow you to be less strict.

 Anyone?
-Show us how you do reading of the numberics variant and Not a Number with the standard library?
+Show us how you handle reading of the numberics variant and Not a Number with the standard csv library?

 > Have you read the [strict] RFC 4180 [CSV format memo]?
 The quoting rules are in there.